ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 We'll illustrate how it works by creating a simple data storage example.
 In this dApp, users can store a number and retrieve it later.

+## Pre-requisite
+Please setup your wallet by following the instructions [here](/docs/getting-started/for-developers/setup-dev-env#1-wallet-setup--configuration).

 ## Step 1: Declaring a Public Variable
 ### Code:
 ```solidity